 However, some hernias result from organs slipping through the abdominal wall, such as the intestine or bladder.

-If your dog has a hernia, it will most likely need surgery to correct the problem.
+If your dog has a hernia, it will likely need surgery to correct the problem.

 Other Issues to Be Aware Of

-In addition to post-spaying surgery complications, it is vital to discuss complications that could happen during the surgery itself.
+In addition to post-spaying surgery complications, complications that could happen during the surgery are vital to discuss.

-One possible complication during the surgery is that your female dog has a bad reaction to the anesthesia.
+One possible complication during the surgery is that your female dog reacts badly to the anaesthesia.

 However, there are tests that your veterinarian can do to ensure that she will not have an inadequate response to this.